KatsuteDev/Settings-Repository/README.md

 #### ⚙️ Settings Sync

-Sync your settings, snippets, wherever you use VSCode.
+Sync your settings and snippets wherever you use VSCode.

 #### ⌘ Keybindings Sync

-Sync keybindings between Windows and Mac, automatically swaps between <kbd>ctrl</kbd> and <kbd>⌘</kbd> command.
+Sync keybindings between Windows and Mac, automatically swaps between <kbd>ctrl</kbd> and <kbd>⌘</kbd>.

 #### 🌎 Locale Sync